kovidgoyal/calibre/manual/edit.rst

 by clicking the :guilabel:`Import resource file` button or create a new blank html file or stylesheet by simply entering the file name into the box for the new file.

+Replacing files
+^^^^^^^^^^^^^^^^

+You can easily replace existing files int he book, by right clicking on the file and choosing replace.
+This will automatically update all links and references, in case the replacement file has a different name than the file being replaced.

 Linking stylesheets to HTML files efficiently
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^